-When children are diagnosed with type 1 diabetes, the challenge is to help them understand and accept their disease.
-Parents play a very important role on the road to independence because they often have to manage everything until the child reaches the age of 6 or 7.
+When children are diagnosed with Type 1 diabetes, the challenge is to help them understand and accept their disease.
+Parents play a very important role on the road to independence, because they often have to manage everything until the child reaches the age of 6 or 7.
 However, children then quickly learn to take responsibility and manage their diabetes themselves.
 Being a parent is the best “job” in the world, but nobody ever said it was easy!
-No need to panic, here are a few tips…
+No need to panic though, here are a few tips.

 Learning about diabetes: child’s play

 Play is a great way to help children understand and come to terms with T1D.
 They learn better if they are having fun and will quickly become more independent.
 Board games or mobile apps like Glucozor make learning fun.

 It’s important to get kids to play a part in their care to help them feel as comfortable as possible with their diabetes and treatment.
 Even in very young children, it’s good to get them involved very gradually.
 Then as they grow up, there will be a natural transfer of responsibility from parent to child.

 - At 5 years old, kids can take an interest in their treatment and begin to participate: they can choose which finger to prick, turn on the glucose monitor, put a test strip in, scan their glucose monitor by themselves, read their results, etc.

 - From ages 6 to 11, they learn to handle their insulin pump (if they wear one), can check their blood glucose levels on their own, prepare their insulin injections and even inject themselves.

 - By continuing to learn when they become teenagers, kids can be completely independent by the time they start high school.

 Type 1 diabetes in children: getting everyone involved

 A solid understanding of diabetes is essential for both parents and children.
 To support them, the Children with Diabetes association offers patient education courses, focused on physical and leisure activities.
 These educational trips are based on a summer camp model.